edgarboutillot/42-Libft/README.md

 ```

 In this example, the `ft_strjoin` function is used to concatenate two strings, which are then printed to the screen using the `ft_putstr` and `ft_putchar` functions.

-## Credits

-This project was completed by Edgar Boutillot (edboutil) as part of the curriculum at School 42.